 One of the southernmost cities in Michigan on Interstate 75 is Monroe.
 Here, you can take a guided tour of the River Raisin National Battlefield Park and visit the museum and visitor's center (currently open but under construction.)

 William Sterling State Park is Michigan's only state park on Lake Erie.
 If you enjoy camping, fishing, or hiking, there's plenty that you'll enjoy at this 1,300 acre state park.

 As you continue south, I-75's route brings you past even more things to see and do in Ohio.

 The Toledo Zoo and Aquarium is another excellent stop for animal lovers.
 You'll see more than 700 species during your visit.
-If you plan to stop, keep in mind the zoo is only open 10 a.m. – 4 p.m. most days, and it's closed on Tuesday.
+If you plan to stop, keep in mind the zoo is only open 10 a.m. – 4 p.m. most days, and it's closed on Tuesdays.

 You can also spend a few hours in Toledo at the National Museum of the Great Lakes.
 Visit the exhibits that tell the story of the Great Lakes and tour the Museum Ship, Col. James M. Schoonmaker, and the Museum Tug Ohio.

 About 90 miles south of Toledo in Wapakoneta, you'll find the Armstrong Air and Space Museum.
 Wapakoneta is the hometown of Neil Armstrong, the first person to walk on the moon.
-Stop for a couple of hours and enjoy the exhibits on aeronautical history and the tribute to Armstrong.
+Stop for a couple of hours and enjoy the exhibits on the aeronautical history and the tribute to Armstrong.

 The National Museum of the U.S. Air Force has earned one of the highest google review rankings we've ever seen (currently 4.9/5 with almost 20,000 reviews!)
 You'll enjoy free admission and parking seven days a week at the world's largest aviation museum at Wright-Patterson Air Force Base.